 As this is an enormous undertaking with over 7,000 web pages and more than 100 applications involved, LAC would like to thank its users and indeed all Canadians for their patience as our relatively small staff works to create an online home for our national documentary heritage that both this institution and the country can be proud of.

-This multi-year, multi-phase project is being carried out by LAC’s in-house professionals, in consultation with a diverse range of external stakeholders including First Nations, Inuit and Métis Nation community members.
+This multi-year, multi-phase project is being carried out by LAC’s in-house professionals, in consultation with a diverse range of external stakeholders and Indigenous partners including First Nations, Inuit and Métis Nation community members.
 LAC has also dedicated funds for additional work on culturally sensitive language on its website.

 With respect to the Canadian Confederation and Prime Minister biography pages, this content was immediately placed in an archived section of the LAC website as soon as issues were raised in October 2020.
 Each page was clearly marked with a disclaimer at the top indicating that it did not correspond to Government of Canada standards and that it included information and content that had not been updated.